-[Pete crosses the TV picture, going around the ladder to the south and moving much more quickly than he did early in the EVA.
-(TV still)]115:52:54 Conrad: Yup.
+[Pete crosses the TV picture from right to left, going around the ladder to get the S-Band antenna from LM Quad I, just to the south of the ladder.
+Pete is moving much more quickly than he did earlier in the EVA ((TV still, rotated right by 140 degrees).]115:52:54 Conrad: Yup.
 You can't see what you're doing.
 Come over here where I am.
 See that Surveyor sitting there?

 [Bean, from the 1969 Technical Debrief - "It just takes about 5 minutes to get used to walking around, and this time should be allowed in the first EVA.
 Once you learn that, you can start easing over and doing your job.
 I noticed no effect of our movements.
 I leaned forward and backwards about the same as I expected.
 I got used to it very quickly."]

 115:52:59 Bean: There that thing is!
 Look at that!